Bai people: Agriculture

+Cuisine

+The Bai people enjoy sour, cold and spicy flavours and excel in preparing delicacies such as cured gammon, bowfish (Zacco taliensis), river snails sauce, fried termite mushrooms (Termitomyces) and pork liver.
+The Bai people of Dali and surrounding regions enjoy a distinctive dish known as "raw meat" or "raw skin," which consists of pork that is roasted to a medium doneness, then sliced or shredded, and served with ginger, green onions, vinegar, and chilli peppers to entertain guests.

+Additionally, there are white wines produced from glutinous rice, "snow plums" crafted from stewed plums and sugar from Cang Mountain, as well as Dengchuan's distinctive "milk fan" and "milk cake", all of which are exceptionally flavourful.

+Bai tie-dye

+Bai tie-dye (白族扎染) is extensively utilised in Bai apparel, everyday items, traditional folklore, religious ceremonies, and national celebrations.
+The primary stages of tie-dyeing consist of flower tying and dyeing, with the essential techniques being the twisting and tying approach along with the dyeing process.
+The essence of the technique is in the dying method and the proficiency in dyeing.
+The primary instruments for tie-dyeing include the dyeing jar, dyeing stick, sun rack, and stone mill.

+Zhoucheng, Dali (大理周城) offers a diverse array of tie-dye items, featuring over 1,000 distinct patterns characterised by a broad spectrum of themes and profound meanings.

 Clothing

 The Bai people, as their name would suggest, favor white clothes and decorations.
-Women generally wear white dresses, sleeveless jackets of red, blue or black color, embroidered belts, loose trousers, embroidered shoes of white cloth, and jewelry made of gold or silver.
-Women in Dali traditionally wear a white coat trimmed with a black or purple collar, loose blue trousers; embroidered shoes, silver bracelets and earrings.
-Unmarried women wear a single pigtail on the top of the head, while married women roll their hair.
+Women generally wear white dresses, sleeveless jackets of red, blue, or black, embroidered belts, loose trousers, embroidered shoes of white cloth, and jewelry made of gold or silver.
+Women in Dali traditionally wear a white coat trimmed with a black or purple collar, loose blue trousers, embroidered shoes, silver bracelets, and earrings.
+Unmarried women wear a single pigtail on the top of their head, while married women roll their hair.
 The men wear white jackets, black-collared coats, and dark loose shorts.
 Their headwear and costume reflect the Bai symbols: the snow, the moon, the flower, and the wind.

-The modern Bai are famous for their tie dyes and use them for wall hangings, table decorations, clothing, etc.

 Many Bai women style their hair in a long braid wrapped in a headcloth.
 This style is called "the phoenix bows its head".